Hikeshi-baba is a yōkai associated with fire, smoke, and domestic disaster anxiety.

 These localized versions reinforce the idea that hikeshi-baba are deeply tied to lived experience—stories shaped by real fires, losses, and inexplicable survivals.

 In modern media, hikeshi-baba appear far less frequently than more visually dramatic yōkai.
-When they do appear, they are often reimagined as eerie background figures, symbols of disaster memory, or embodiments of suppressed fear surrounding urban catastrophe.
+When they do surface, they are often portrayed as eerie background figures — embodiments of disaster memory or suppressed fear surrounding urban catastrophe rather than active antagonists.

-Contemporary reinterpretations may emphasize themes of disaster response, invisible labor, or generational knowledge, reframing hikeshi-baba as figures who challenge heroic narratives centered on strength and control.
+Contemporary reinterpretations sometimes shift focus toward themes of disaster response, invisible labor, and generational knowledge.
+In this framing, hikeshi-baba challenge heroic narratives centered on power and spectacle, instead highlighting endurance, repetition, and unacknowledged responsibility.